Ryan Syaffiq

-Ryan Syaffiq is a Singaporean footballer who had played for Geylang International as a midfielder.
+Muhammad Ryan Syaffiq bin Ramli is a Singaporean footballer who played for Geylang International as a midfielder.

 He started playing in the S.League for Young Lions FC in 2016.

 Club career

 Young Lions FC

 He was included in the Young Lions FC team for the 2017 SEA Games, then he was recruited in the Young Lions FC for the 2017 season.

 International career

 The FAS called-up him in the Singapore U21 team for the friendly matches against Bahrain U21 and China U21.